310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/first_half.md

 I won’t pester you anymore, so come on over to my side~ Come on~♪
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
-ahaha… she is shaking her head and completely refusing. it seems you are hated.
+ahaha… she is shaking her head and completely [refusing]. it seems you are hated.
 {% endbubble %}

 {% bubble Kaoru %}
 Wha— No, I’m not!
 Why’d you go and say something I’ve been worrying about, huh!?
 {% endbubble %}

-{% bubble Kanata %}
+{% bubble Kanata v2 %}
 you were worried about that? i am sorry, i did not notice.
 {% endbubble %}